ISLS Annual Meeting 2021

 Description and Objectives

 Interactive Tools and Demos are intended to enable participants to experiment with new interactive devices and environments for teaching and learning, explore designs for collaborative activities, or to try out and compare methods for research and practice.
 Presenters will have a time slot of about 20-30 minutes and they are free to decide how they will organize their demonstration (e.g. a demo of a tool, a combination of a demo and discussion of related research projects, etc.).
 Different creative but feasible demo forms are welcome.
 Proposals are NOT required to specify whether the scope for the event is CSCL or LS, as CSCL and LS will take place together in this Annual Meeting.
 Submissions should preferably cohere with the conference theme “Reflecting the Past and Embracing the Future”.
 See the conference theme page for a description.
-The conference is planned as a hybrid event.
+The conference is planned as an online event.

 In the Interactive Tools and Demos Session, researchers of accepted proposals may showcase their interactive tools, get feedback, and find collaborators with whom to develop projects.
 We especially welcome proposals, which discuss the extent to which their tool has a built-in underlying theoretical stance, and what the consequences of such a stance are for the design of the tool and for learning, or to what extend their tool functions with different underlying theories.